 A Raposa: A pretty restaurant with products on display, where you can choose from traditional Portuguese dishes or others with more global influences.
 The same man welcomes you, cooks and serves.
 It’s a one-man show that deserves applause.
 Rua Conde Ferreira, 29.

-Adraga: A restaurant that takes its name from a beach (Praia da Adraga), sited right down by the sand, this place a must if you love fresh fish.
+Adraga: A restaurant that takes its name from a beach (Praia da Adraga), sited right down by the sand, this place a must if you love fresh fish and seafood.
 Booking ahead is also a must here.
 Estrada da Praia da Adraga, 143.

 What to Do?